DLW-Hackathon-2022/MediScan/README.md

 ### Context
 Due to the work structure, there is a high burnout rate faced by junior doctors in Singapore's Healthcare Industry.
 According to Mr Koh Poh Koon, Senior Minister of State for Health, 20% of the junior doctors work more than 80 hours a week, which is above the Singapore Medical Council guidelines.
 The remaining 80% of the junior doctors work for 65 to 70 hours a week.
 To put that into context, based on Ministry of Manpower (MOM), the normal work arrangement is 44 hours a week.

 For junior doctors, they are normally in charge of 6 to 10 patients during a shift.
 However, they are on call, which means that these can go up to three wards, or even 100 patients.
 This results in a significant workload, and subsequently long working hours experienced by the junior doctors.
-With long working hours, they will lack sufficient rest, add that together with demands from patients and their relatives, the fear of making mistakes due to their inexperience, and it will result in a recipe for disaster.
-Such factors will also contribute huge stress to junior doctors, which will not be good for them in a long term.
+Insufficient rest from long working hours together with demands from patients and relatives and the fear of making mistakes due to their inexperience, it will result in a recipe for disaster.
+Such factors will also contribute huge stress to junior doctors, potentially affecting their mental health and well-being in the long run.

 ### Problem Statement
-Junior doctors in Singapore are inexperience and are working long hours with heavy workload.
+Junior doctors in Singapore are inexperienced and work long hours with heavy workload.
 Thus, we want to develop a solution to help the junior doctors to increase the speed and efficiency of diagnosis process.

 ## About MediScan